ak51788/ak51788/README.md

 - 👋 Hi, I’m @ak51788
 - 👀 I’m interested in app dev more so in backend
 - 🌱 I’m currently learning how best to integration backend with frontend
-- 💞️ I’m looking to collaborate on if I can help with something that uses Java or SQL (I am no pro looking for nice experience)
+- 💞️ I’m looking to collaborate on if I can help with something that uses Java or SQL (I am no pro, looking for nice experience)
 - 📫 How to reach me antekele55@gmail.com

 <!---